ryandhasgit/Comedy/Headlines.md

 i'm adonis and i've really let myself go #candidate

-i'm atlantis and sorry for that
+i'm atlantis and sorry for that tsunami when i sneezed on my lunch break when i fell
+(myth of sissyphus )